watanaberyunosuke/busstatnote/README.md

 ## PDF Version

 Recently there are people telling me that they are finding it difficult to use raw code.
 I have uploaded a PDF version on my AWS Bucket: https://s3-ap-southeast-2.amazonaws.com/busstatnotes/Notes_Final.pdf, if you still wish to change font or layout of the document, please download the code.

+## Week 7-12

+The week 7-12 hand written script has been uploaded to the S3 bucket: https://s3-ap-southeast-2.amazonaws.com/busstatnotes/Bus+Stat+Notes+Week+7-12.pdf